beam-cloud/examples/vllm/README.md

 beam deploy models.py:internvl
 beam deploy models.py:yicoder_chat
 beam deploy models.py:mistral_instruct
+beam deploy models.py:deepseek_r1
 ```

 Each of these models supports different features.
 The `internvl` model supports multi-modal inference, the `yicoder_chat` model supports chat inference, and the `mistral_instruct` model supports chat inference with tool calling.
+The `deepseek_r1` is reasoning models supports generate inference.

 To demonstrate how to use these APIs, we have provided a simple chat client in `chat.py`.
 This script will allow you to chat with each of the deployed models.